BowenLiu15/myParser/README.md

 # myParser
 Summer Project

+A library that can build parser tree according to the XML file

-This is a testing libarary
+This library is still under testing